Sonic Dash: Reception and downloads

-Review aggregator Metacritic labeled Sonic Dash as having "mixed or average reviews".
+Review aggregator website Metacritic labeled Sonic Dash as having "mixed or average reviews".
 Scott Nichols of Digital Spy referred to it as "the best Sonic has played on a smartphone yet", while Jim Squires of Gamezebo lauded the game for being "the first time in 20 years that Sega has put out a Sonic game that you absolutely have to play".
 David Craddock of TouchArcade compared Sonic Dash favorably to the special stages in Sonic the Hedgehog 2.

 Chris Carter of Destructoid praised the controls, finding that the "swipe"-based motions worked better than the tilt-based ones typical of the endless runner genre.
 Edge praised the smoothness of the gameplay and quality of the graphics, but criticized the "cruel" placement of the enemies behind obstacles.
 Justin Davis of IGN praised the snappy, responsive controls but criticized the enemy placement.
 Harry Slater of Pocket Gamer said the game's speed makes it more challenging than other endless runners.

 Carter criticized the repetitiveness and in-app purchases that ranged from "not needed" to "pretty damn annoying".
 He described the leaderboard system as "pay-to-win... you can literally pay your way to the top of these leaderboards if you’re willing to spend enough premium red rings".
 Rich Stanton of Eurogamer felt that the in-app purchases were motivated by greed.
 Edge said the level design "feels like it was made with in-app Continue purchases specifically in mind".
 A review for MacLife said Sonic Dash "fumbles the fundamentals and aggravates with heavy-handed in-app purchases".

 In March 2013, the game received more than 22.6 million downloads.
 By June 2015, Sonic Dash had been downloaded over 100 million times across multiple different platforms, and had 14 million players per month.
 By November 2017, Sonic Dash's download count was over 300 million, and was over 350 million by March 2020.
 As of April 2020, the game reached 400 million downloads.
 In September 2021, the download count surpassed 500 million.

 Sequels

 A sequel based on the Sonic Boom TV series, Sonic Dash 2: Sonic Boom, was soft-launched on Android devices in Canada on July 1, 2015, and received a full iOS launch in October, along with a later full Android launch.
 For the iOS version, the game included compatibility with the Apple Watch via a companion app.
 Like the original game, Sonic Dash 2 has received "mixed or average reviews" according to Metacritic.
-It has been downloaded over 100 million times.